A Patient’s Primer on the Stimulant Medications Used to Treat ADHD

 No test can predict what dose of what medication will give a patient the optimal level of benefits with no side effects.
 What worked best for your brother could be ineffective for you, and vice versa.
 Every patient’s dose is determined by trial and error.

 Genetic testing to measure the alleles that metabolize a medication cannot predict the dose a person will need.
-Many pediatricians are trained to prescribe a certain number of milligrams per kilogram of a patient’s weight, but there is no evidence that an ideal dose of ADHD medication correlates in any way to a patient’s weight, age, gender, scale scores, or severity of impairment.
+Many pediatricians are trained to prescribe a certain number of milligrams per kilogram of a patient’s body mass, but there is no evidence that an ideal dose of ADHD medication correlates in any way to a patient’s size, age, gender, scale scores, or severity of impairment.

 Here is what does determine a patient’s optimal dose or ADHD medication: